pratikdas/my_articles/Anomaly detection.md

 Anomaly detection assists with visualizing and monitoring metrics that have predictable patterns.
 For example, my_site.page_views{*} is driven by user traffic and varies predictably by time of day and day of week.

 ## Collecting data
+The major sources of data are logs and metrics.
+We use various types of log agents to collect the data.

 ## How APM tools help
 Type of alert